MuffinsThaCat/winner/README.md

    - Achieves: Same/better performance with simpler architecture
    - Cache-hot execution from bulk prefetch

-**Result:** 45.0% faster than SupraBTM with 100% success rate and simpler implementation
+**Result:** 52.7% faster than SupraBTM with 100% processing rate and simpler implementation

 ---